Specific Core Nursing Content # 4: Communication Theory and Interpersonal Skills

 Elements that characterize therapeutic communication are:

-- Developing an attitude of respect and dignity
+- Developing an attitude of respect, dignity and empowerment

 - Being fully present